 - Best kept secret in Haines is the large number of artists producing art recognized around the world

-- Haines borders 20 million acres of protected wilderness areas, the world’s largest p
+- Haines borders 20 million acres of federal protected wilderness, the world’s largest protected land mass around two national forests (Tongass and Chugach)

 - Haines and Skagway are 14 miles apart by water, or 350 miles by road (also known as the Golden Circle Route)